djtlb/contentflow-ai-websi/SUPABASE_SETUP.md

 ## Demo Mode

 The app will work in demo mode with placeholder credentials, but real authentication requires proper Supabase configuration.

+## Troubleshooting

+If you see authentication errors:
+1. Verify your Supabase URL and anon key are correct
+2. Check that your site URL is configured in Supabase
+3. Ensure the `.env` file is properly formatted
+4. Restart your development server after updating environment variables